Arkmere/FDMS/docs/desktop-productization-dp02-validation.md

 | `window.__fdmsDiag` available | ✓ Expected PASS | Global window object available in webview |
 | SheetJS CDN | ✓ Expected PASS | CSP null; CDN accessible |

-**Actual interactive confirmation required on developer machine.** Instructions below.
+**Actual interactive confirmation is still required on a developer machine.** The table above must not be treated as proof that the checks passed; it is a pre-validation expectation only.
+Instructions below.

 ---